 Virginia posted a 50-win season and earned the No. 6 national seed in the NCAA tournament in 2013.
 UVa hosted the regional and super regional rounds as the Cavaliers went 50-12, including a 22-8 ACC mark.
 Kyle Crockett was named a Third-Team All-American by the NCBWA and First-Team All-ACC, highlighting a UVa pitching staff that posted a 3.12 ERA.
 While nearly 45 percent of its innings were pitched by freshmen, UVa still ranked second nationally in strikeout-to-walk ratio (3.38) and sixth in walks per nine innings (2.36) Crockett (fourth round) and Scott Silverstein (25th round) each were picked in the 2013 MLB Draft.

-Virginia played host to its sixth regional in nine years in 2012 while going 39-19-1 and earning a second-place finish in the ACC Coastal Division.
-Branden Kline and Justin Thompson each were named to the All-ACC team as they led a pitching staff which ranked fifth in the ACC in ERA (3.48).
-Kline (second round) and Shane Halley (20th round) each were selected in the 2012 MLB Draft.
+Virginia played host to its sixth regional in nine years in 2012, going 39-19-1 and earning a second-place finish in the ACC Coastal.
+Branden Kline and Justin Thompson were named to the All-ACC team, while Kline (second round) and Shane Halley (20th) were selected in the MLB Draft.